 Our mission at ATS is to prepare the student for a career in dentistry.
 The student will receive a solid academic background in dentistry as well as a practical, clinical hands-on-training in preparation for entering the dental assisting field.

 Drs.
-McIntyre and Whiting are dedicated to providing patients with the very best care available.
+McIntyre, Whiting, Rockey, and Ash are dedicated to providing patients with the very best care available.

 Our Personal Promise

 We are confident that students will be given every opportunity to fill their minds with principles that will drive them to success when properly applied.
 It is our personal promise to help students learn the skills they need to succeed in whatever endeavors they choose in life.
 The courses we teach offer the tools students need to succeed in dental assisting.
 We also hope to equip students with the desire and drive to use those tools to reach their dreams!

 The students will be required to complete 120 contact hours in order to graduate.
 Classroom instruction will total 40 hours, clinical lab practicing skills will be 40 hours and externships in working dental offices will be 40 hours.
 The school faculty will be available half an hour before class starts (7:30-8:00am) and half an hour after the end of class (5:00-5:30pm) as well as during the hour long lunch break (12:00-1:00pm) for one- on-one meetings with students.
 Other times can be available by appointment.